Unimog: Overview

-The first model was designed by Albert Friedrich and Heinrich Rößler shortly after World War II to be used in agriculture as a self-propelled machine providing a power take-off to operate saws in forests or harvesting machines on fields.
+The first model was designed by Albert Friedrich and Heinrich Rößler shortly after World War II, to be used in agriculture as a self-propelled machine providing a power take-off with which to operate saws in forests or harvesting machines on fields.
 It was designed with rear-wheel drive and switchable front-wheel drive, with equal-size wheels, in order to be driven on roads at higher speeds than standard farm tractors.
 With their very high ground clearance and a flexible frame that is essentially a part of the suspension, Unimogs are not designed to carry as much load as regular trucks.

 Due to their off-road capabilities, Unimogs can be found in jungles, mountains and deserts as military vehicles, fire fighters, expedition campers, and even in competitions like truck trials and Dakar Rally rally raids.
 In Western Europe, they are commonly used as snowploughs, municipal equipment carriers, agricultural implements, forest ranger vehicles, construction equipment or road–rail vehicles and as army personnel or equipment carriers (in its armoured military version).
-New Unimogs can be purchased in one of two series: medium series 405, also known as the UGN ("Geräteträger" or equipment carrier), and heavy series 437, also known as the UHN ("Hochgeländegängig" or highly mobile cross country).
+New Unimogs can be purchased in one of two series: the medium-series 405, also known as the UGN (Geräteträger, or "equipment carrier"), or the heavy-series 437, also known as the UHN (Hochgeländegängig, or "highly mobile cross-country").